-In the pursuit of an improved and resilient QR code security classification system, QR Shield employs a dual model that consolidates the strengths of two distinct classifiers through ensemble stacking techniques.
+In pursuing an improved and resilient OR code security classification system, QR Shield employs a dual model that consolidates the strengths of two distinct classifiers through ensemble stacking techniques.
 This collaboration aims to enhance the overall accuracy and robustness of QR Shield.